 - Students will complete 12 hours of Core 1B plus 18 hours of electives

 Students who wish to pursue this program must meet the following requirements:

-• Hold a bachelor’s degree with a cumulative grade point average of at least 2.75 (or at least 3.0 for the last 60 hours of undergraduate course work), or a master’s degree with a cumulative grade point average of at least 3.0
+• Hold a bachelor’s degree from a regionally accredited institution with a cumulative grade point average of at least 2.75 (or at least 3.0 for the last 60 hours of undergraduate course work), or at least a 3.0 GPA in 12 or more hours of graduate course work

 All applicants are responsible for securing information related to state licensure as a reading specialist (Arkansas or other state) to ensure that they meet state licensure requirements during or after the completion of coursework toward the degree.

-Conditional admission requirements and more details about the program may be found in the program’s academic catalog entry.
+Conditional admission requirements and more details about the program may be found on the Graduate School program web page.

 Read more about the UALR Graduate School’s admissions process here.